sri-anya/category-movie-cli/README.md

 #### `cli.py`

 This is the main script to run the CLI application.
-It provides a user interface for interacting with the system, allowing users to manage genres, search movies, and exit the program.
+It provides a user interface for interacting with the system, allowing users to manage genres, search movies, add and delete genre and exit the program.

 - **main()**: Displays the main menu and handles user input for navigating the application.
 Users can select options to manage genres, movies, or exit the program.
 - **menu()**: Displays the main menu options for the user.